c4tandl/ctl/src/markdown/blogs/middle-school-book-blog/they-both-die-at-the-end-by-adam-silvera.md

   - magical-realism
 authors:
   - Adam-Silvera
-creator: Victoria
+creator: Stacey
-date: 2023-10-31T15:59:16.524Z
+date: 2024-04-23T15:19:20.211Z
 ---
 In Mateo’s and Rufus’s world, a company called Death-Cast is able to warn people when it is their last day to live.
 Mateo and Rufus are able to meet on Last Friend, an app that matches people with a friend to spend their last day with.
 This story follows Mateo and Rufus as they move through their last twenty-four hours.
 Will they both die at the end?
 Or will one have to watch the other die first?

-In _They Both Die at the End_, Adam Silvera did a phenomenal job creating the characters, and not just the two main characters.
+In *They Both Die at the End*, Adam Silvera did a phenomenal job creating the characters, and not just the two main characters.
 The reader can really relate to each character and see their unique personalities by reading how characters react to certain situations.
 Mateo is very kind and cares about animals and humans, but he’s not very outgoing.
 Rufus has a side to him that isn’t so sweet, and he regrets the way he has acted in certain situations.

 This story is unique and has a truly original premise.
 The idea for this story immediately intrigued me.
 And the pace, in my opinion, is perfect.
 The fact that this novel takes place in one day helps readers understand how important this day is for both of the main characters.